-The panel considered a report setting out options for the Council phasing out the use of Glyphosate with possible alternatives.
+The panel considered options for the Council phasing out the use of Glyphosate with possible alternatives.

-A member referred to Appendix 2 of the report which listed the 25 areas where the green open space was currently not controlled by the application of Glyphosate and asked what was being used on these sites to control weeds.
+A member referred to Appendix 2 which listed the 25 areas where the green open space was currently not controlled by the application of Glyphosate and asked what was being used on these sites to control weeds.